OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/dialog.markdown

 ```
 <Dialog
-  isShown={this.state.isShown}
+  isOpen={this.state.isOpen}
 	cancelable
 	onCancel={this.handleCancel.bind(this)}>
 </Dialog>
 ```

-Often the `handleCancel` method would set the `isShown` state variable to `false` in order to make the state correctly reflect the visibility of the dialog.
+Often the `handleCancel` method would set the `isOpen` state variable to `false` in order to make the state correctly reflect the visibility of the dialog.

 #### Alert dialog